Blogpost · February 27, 2026

 What Is Parameter-Efficient Fine-Tuning (PEFT)?

-PEFT is a family of techniques that reduce the number of trainable parameters during fine-tuning.
+PEFT is a family of techniques that dramatically reduce the number of parameters you need to train.
+Instead of updating all billions of weights, PEFT methods either:

 How LoRA Works

-In a standard transformer layer, you have a weight matrix W with dimensions d × k.
+In a standard transformer layer, you have a weight matrix W with dimensions d × k (for example, 4096 × 4096 in a large model).

 Where: